koutakou/NymQuest/README.md

 - **Private Communications**: All game data is transmitted through the Nym mixnet, preventing network observers from linking players to their actions
 - **Enhanced Terminal Interface**: Lightweight client with an improved UI featuring bordered sections, intuitive health bars, distance visualization, and color-coded player statuses for a more engaging gaming experience
-- **Real-Time Multiplayer**: Move around a 2D world, chat with other players, and engage in simple combat
+- **Real-Time Multiplayer**: Move around a 2D world, chat with other players, use emotes for non-verbal communication, and engage in simple combat
 - **Anonymous Identity**: Players can create characters without revealing their real identity
+- **Emote System**: Express yourself with visual emotes that enhance social interaction while maintaining privacy
 - **Heartbeat System**: Automatic detection and removal of inactive players to maintain game state consistency
 - **Graceful Disconnection**: Proper cleanup when players leave the game